Data Tools

 What makes a tool page more trustworthy

 Useful tool pages should not rely only on the widget itself.
 They should also explain what the tool is for, where it helps, and what limitations or edge cases users should keep in mind.
-That context improves user trust and gives search engines stronger signals about the real value of the page.
+That context improves user trust and makes the page more useful the first time someone lands on it.